FlakM/blog/content/posts/rust_interview_questions.md

 }
 ```

-`spawn` creates new thread using provided closure that has lifetime
+`spawn` creates a new thread using provided closure that has lifetime
 `'static` so it has no other dependencies to borrowed values and might
-live until the end of the program and it returns value of type `T` that
+live until the end of the program and it returns the value of type `T` that
 is also `'static`.

 The `'static` lifetime is required due to how threads work.
 The spawned thread might
 outlive the calling call so it needs to own all the data.

-The `Send` trait means that provided closure `f` of type `F` and it's return value `T`
+The `Send` trait means that provided closure `f` of type `F` and its return value `T`
-are safe to send to another thread.
+is safe to send to another thread.

 **Resources:**
 - [Rust-lang docs: spawn](https://doc.rust-lang.org/std/thread/fn.spawn.html)